isomerpages/moe-chongzhengpri/_for-partners/Canteen Vendor.md

 * Possess catering experience or experience operating in a school environment.
 * Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

-*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*
+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*</p>